 - The Agricultural Trade and Market Access Cooperation (ATMAC) program38, which is part of the Agri-Business Expansion Initiative (ABEI), has been extended to help Australian producers reach new export markets.
-Successful projects already funded include Seafood Industry Australia (SIA) being awarded an \$888,0000 grant to explore new export opportunities in high-value overseas markets, especially for rock lobster and abalone in Asia, the Americas and Europe, and a one-stop-shop digital platform created for seafood exporters to simplify their access to information and resources, and so lift barriers to market participation39. - A \$1.275m grant being awarded to SIA to develop and expand in global seafood markets.
-This funding will be directed to existing, new, emerging, and high growth potential markets, informed by the Seafood Industry Export Market Strategic Plan40. - Free trade agreements have been announced with India41 and the UK42 to help industry diversify their markets.
+Successful projects already funded include Seafood Industry Australia (SIA) being awarded an \$888,0000 grant to explore new export opportunities in high-value overseas markets, especially for rock lobster and abalone in Asia, the Americas and Europe, and a one-stopshop digital platform created for seafood exporters to simplify their access to information and resources, and so lift barriers to market participation39 - A \$1.275m grant being awarded to Seafood Industry Australia (SIA) to develop and expand in global seafood markets.
+This funding will be directed to existing, new, emerging, and high growth potential markets, informed by the Seafood Industry Export Market Strategic Plan40 - Free trade agreements have been announced with India41 and the UK42 to help industry diversify their markets - SafeFish, provides technical advice to support Australia's seafood trade and market access negotiations and helps to resolve barriers to trade.
+It does this by bringing together experts in food safety and hygiene to work with the industry and regulators to agree and prioritise technical issues impacting on free and fair market access for Australian seafood43